f5devcentral/f5-big-iq-lab/docs/class3/module6/lab1.rst

   :align: center
   :scale: 40%

-Now you are ready to setup the connection between Beacon and BIG-IQ.
+6. Next, Beacon needs to have access keys which will get defined as a ClienID and a ClientSecret.

+* In the UDF lab, go to **Components** and at the **Ubuntu Lamp** server select **Access** and select **Visual Studio Code**.
+* In **Visual Studio Code** in the left pane select **project > beacon-access-keys.rest**.
+* In the **My Variables** section, fill in your Beacon Username and Password.

+7. To generate the access keys deploy the requests from top to bottom.

+ 1. First generate a Beacon access token by POST-ing **Beacon Login**.
+ 2. Now we will gather AccountID and UserID object information via GET **Beacon User Info**.
+ 3. We need another object called RoleID and use GET **Beacon RoleID**
+ 4. Finally, Let's use the gathered object info by POST-ing **Beacon Create ClientID and ClientSecret**
+ 5. From the **Response** Copy and paste **client_id, client_secret and account_id** to a place where you can use this information to include in the Beacon.json file.

-6. In the UDF lab, start an SSH session to BIG-IQ CM by using your favorite SSH client.
+8. In the UDF lab, start an SSH session to BIG-IQ CM by using your favorite SSH client.

 .. image:: ../pictures/module6/img_module6_lab1_5.png
   :align: center
   :scale: 40%

-7. First a self-signed certificate needs to be generated with the BIG-IQ IP address in the SAN field.
+9. First a self-signed certificate needs to be generated with the BIG-IQ IP address in the SAN field.
 This certificate will get used to setup the communication between BIG-IQ and Beacon.

 We will use a script for generating and installing the self-signed certicate on BIG-IQ, but if you want to understand the steps and details, please use this article which is avialble on AskF5: https://support.f5.com/csp/article/K52425065